wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==

+= 2.90.7 =
+* added : more detailed error messages to javascript
+* added : update version number in db on activation if existing version is less
+* added : not authorized error in fetch function if nonce check fails
+* added : allow disabling of commentluv request detection (for those getting xml errors when commenting on other sites)
+* added : if w3 total cache active, clear cache on commentluv activation/upgrade.
+* added : German translation
+* added : warning if saving settings with 10 posts only for registered users but registration not enabled
+* added : include note about registration not enabled to drop down list (only for admin to see)
+* added : auto add commentluv to list of useragents to ignore for w3 pagecache
+* bugfix : prevent theme from outputting data before send_feed if commentluv useragent detected
+* added : Persian translation

 = 2.90.6 =
 * bugfix : causing fatal error on upgrade to 2.90.5 sorry!!
 It was all my fault
 * bugfix : escape titles of other posts when showing info panel.